CClingain/OneTrainMyth/README.md

 ## What's the problem?

-All New Yorkers can seem to talk about are delays, delays, delays!
 Poor subway service is affecting millions of New Yorkers, but some of us have another nightmare: making connections from the subway to the Staten Island Ferry.
 Nobody wants to wait 30 minutes for the next ferry all because the 1 train took its sweet time pulling into South Ferry station.
-Are Staten Islanders just impatient or riddled with bad luck?
-What makes the 1 train so special anyway??
-What’s the big deal???

 The poor service on the 1 train has become so bad that Staten Islanders have christened it with a grammatically incorrect meme: the 1 train is named after how many minutes you’ll miss ferry.